Nanosim-LIG/boast/README.md

     029:0> puts r
     {:reference_return=>{:b=>7.0}, :duration=>5.84e-07}

-Using Arrays in Procedures {#using-arrays-in-procedures .unnumbered}
+Using Arrays in Procedures
 --------------------------

-Most computing kernels don’t work on scalar values but rather on arrays of data.
-Listing [lst:arrays] shows how to use arrays in computing kernels.
+Most computing kernels don't work on scalar values but rather on arrays of data.
+Following Listing shows how to use arrays in computing kernels.
 In this case we place ourselves in BOAST namespace to reduce the syntax overhead.
 Variables *a* and *b* are one-dimensional arrays of size *n*.
 Arrays in BOAST start at index 1 unless specified otherwise.